 Canonical parameterization represents a state-space system in a reduced parameter form where many elements of A, B and C matrices are fixed to zeros and ones.

 This example shows how to estimate ARMAX and OE-form models using the state-space estimation approach.

 Free Parameterization is the default; the estimation routines adjust all the parameters of the state-space matrices.

 Reduce the order of a Simulink® model by linearizing the model and estimating a lower order model that retains model dynamics.

 Structured parameterization lets you exclude specific parameters from estimation by setting these parameters to specific values.

-System Identification Toolbox™ software supports the following parameterizations that indicate which parameters are estimated and which remain fixed at specific values:
+System Identification Toolbox™ software supports various parameterization combinations that determine which parameters are estimated and which parameters remain fixed to specific values.

 When you estimate state-space models, you can specify how the algorithm treats initial states.